 In Germany, a clear distinction is made between wages and salaries.
 Both are a way of remunerating an employee financially for work done.
 Yet there is a crucial difference that you as an employer must take into account:

-- Wages (Lohn) are calculated based on the actual hours worked.
+- Lohn (wages) are calculated based on the actual hours worked.
 The final sum is usually calculated based on an hourly wage, which is why the amount of the wage can fluctuate and isn’t necessarily the same every month.

-- Salary (Gehalt) is paid monthly as a fixed amount.
+- Gehalt (salary) is paid monthly as a fixed amount.
 How long and how much the employee actually worked is not relevant.
 As an employer, you must clearly show in every payroll slip whether it’s for wages or a salary.

-Got better things to do then deal with payslips?
+Got better things to do than deal with payslips?

 Outsource it now for a fixed monthly price.